 🔮 Travel Insurance for Italy

-Having travel insurance gives me peace of mind, and I highly recommend getting it if you weren’t considering it before because let’s be real — the last thing we want on any trip is for accidents and mishaps to get in the way.
+The last thing we want on any trip is for accidents and mishaps to get in the way of enjoying ourselves.
+So travel insurance is always a good idea.
 I use a service called World Nomads and can highly recommend them — they offer affordable prices, great coverage, and a reliable 24/7 on-call service.

 🎒 Tips for Safety in Rome

 Rome is generally safe to travel in, but there is one important thing to keep in mind: pickpockets thrive in the city center, especially at the main tourist attractions (such as the Colosseum, Trevi Fountain, and the Vatican), on buses, and on the Metro.

 🚌 Top Tip: The risk of theft is especially high at the Termini station and on the popular Bus No. 64, which is usually swamped with tourists as it goes from Termini to the Vatican.
 Be extra careful at the crowded Metro stations of Spagna, Barberini, Cipro, and Colosseo as well.
 Also, never leave your backpack hanging off the back of a chair at a restaurant.

 Here are a few items you can pack to make your Rome 3 days trip safer: